BitcoinDesign/Guide/guide/contribute/review.md

    height = 709
 %}

 If you have a concrete `suggestion` for a change, you can make a suggestion.
-To make a suggestion click on the suggestion icon, or use `Ctrl+G` or `cmd+G`.
+To do so, click the suggestion icon, or use `Ctrl+G` or `cmd+G`.
 If your direct suggestion is accepted, it will count as a commit and you will be credited as a co-author of the commit.

 {% include picture.html
    image = "/assets/images/guide/contribute/review/review-pull-request-suggest.gif"